| Home: PCU

 from brachytherapy patients; however, there is no doubt that short-term,

+external beam patients have fewer problems.
 Long-term effects of radiation therapy may include proctitis

 or persistent urinary symptoms, but the primary problem is erectile